 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-"What did you see at the South Pole ?"
-Ashok asked Anil.
+You said, "They were busy the whole day."

 ANSWER DOWNLOAD EXAMIANS APP